SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie had returned to making pancakes, while Rarity had taken the seat across from Rainbow.

-Fluttershy said, "These pancakes are delicious Pinkie," before starting to eat again.
+Fluttershy said, "These pancakes are delicious, Pinkie," before starting to eat again.

 Pinkie responded, "It's because they're made with love."

-Moments later Pinkie slid a plate with one pancake on it in front of Rainbow.
+Moments later, Pinkie slid a plate with one pancake on it in front of Rainbow.

 Rainbow said, "Thank you," before beginning to eat.

 "You're welcome," Pinkie replied before starting to make Rarity's pancakes.

-Fluttershy finished her pancakes, getting down from the table she took her dishes and placed then in the sink before returning to her seat.
+Fluttershy finished her pancakes, getting down from the table, she took her dishes and placed them in the sink before returning to her seat.

 Fluttershy asked, "Do you two have a set date for your date?"